 4. Go Whale Watching

+More than twenty different species have been spotted around the country, coming here to feed off the rich fisheries.
 In some areas of Iceland, the likelihood of seeing a whale or dolphin is 99% over the summer.
 If your first venture is unsuccessful, many whale watching companies offer a free rebook to try again.

-5. Go Puffin Watching
+5. Go Puffin Spotting

 6. Take a Midnight Hike

-7. Take a Glacier Tour
+7. Go on a Glacier Tour

-8. Visit the Newest Volcano Site
+8. Visit Fagradalsfjall Volcano

 - The Secret Solstice.
-Taking place around the summer solstice, this festival lasts for three days and features music artists from across the world.
+Taking place around the summer solstice, this festival lasts for three days and features artists from across the world.